-They engaged the christian Esquimaux, Jonathan, of HOPEDALE, who possessed a two-masted shallop, to conduct them on this voyage, for a liberal recompense.
-He was a man of superior understanding and skill, and of uncommon presence of mind in difficulties and dangers; and at HOPEDALE considered as the principal person, or chief, of his nation.
-On his part it was no small sacrifice to accompany the missionaries, for though an Esquimaux roves a good deal during summer in quest of food, yet in winter he always, if possible, settles in his native place, where he is esteemed and beloved.
-But Jonathan was willing to relinquish all these comforts, reside among strangers where he would have no pre-eminence, and expose himself to unknown hardships and dangers, uncertain whether he should ever return, sustained only by the hope that the projected voyage, might pave the way for the introduction of the gospel into that quarter.
-When any of his countrymen represented to him the danger of the expedition, he used to say, "Well, we will try, and shall know better when we get there:" and once he said, "When I hear people talk about the danger of being killed, I think: Jesus went to death out of love to us, what great matter would it be, if we were to be put to death in his service, should that be his good pleasure concerning us."
-Nor did he ever, during the whole voyage, forsake that generous principle, but his cheerful, firm and faithful conduct proved, under all circumstances, most honourable to the character of a convert to christianity.
+They engaged the Christian Esquimau, Jonathan, of HOPEDALE, who possessed a two-masted shallop, for a liberal recompense, to conduct them on their voyage.
+He was a man of superior understanding and skill, and of uncommon presence of mind in difficulties and dangers.
+At HOPEDALE he was considered the principal person, or chief, of his nation.
+On his part it was no small sacrifice to accompany the missionaries, for though an Esquimau roves a good deal during summer in quest of food, yet in winter he always, if possible, settles in his native place, where he is esteemed and beloved.
+But Jonathan was willing to relinquish all these comforts, to reside among strangers where he would have no pre-eminence, and expose himself to unknown hardships and dangers, uncertain whether he should ever return, sustained only by the hope that the projected voyage might pave the way for the introduction of the gospel into that quarter.
+When any of his countrymen represented to him the danger of the expedition he used to say, "Well, we will try; we shall know better when we get there."
+Once he said, "When I hear people talk about the danger of being killed, I think : Jesus died out of love to us, what great matter would it be, if we were to be put to death in his service, should that be his good pleasure concerning us."
+Nor did he ever, during the whole voyage, forsake that generous principle, but his cheerful, firm and faithful conduct under all circumstances proved most honourable to the character of a convert to Christianity.

-Besides the missionaries and the captain, our travellers were joined by the family of the latter and three other Esquimaux families from HOPEDALE, and a fifth from OKKAK, who attended the shallop in a skin-boat.
+Besides the missionaries and the captain our travellers were joined by the family of the latter and three other Esquimaux families from HOPEDALE, and a fifth from OKKAK, who attended the shallop in a skin-boat.
 The whole company, therefore, consisted of nineteen persons, among whom were several young children.
 They all met at OKKAK, and waited there till the bay was cleared of ice.

-Having freighted the vessel with the necessary things for the voyage, and prepared her for the accommodation of the travellers, they met the congregation of OKKAK in the chapel, on the evening of the 23rd of June 1811, and were commended to the grace and protection of God.
-At two o'clock the following afternoon they weighed anchor, and proceeded for several days without any remarkable occurrence.
-At night they generally approached the shore and cast anchor, as there was still much driftice, which it required constant vigilance to avoid.
+Having freighted the vessel with the things necessary for the voyage, the travellers were commended to the grace and protection of God in a meeting of the congregation at OKKAK, on the evening of the 23rd of June 1811.

+At two o'clock the following afternoon they weighed anchor, and for several days proceeded without any remarkable occurrence.
+The sea being still full of drift-ice, which it required great care to avoid, they mostly approached the shore at night and cast anchor.
 They frequently met with companies of Esquimaux from OKKAK and other places, who had their summer-station along the coast.
-With these the missionaries kept meetings for worship, whenever circumstances permitted, especially on sundays.
+With these the missionaries held meetings for worship, whenever circumstances permitted, especially on Sundays.